-3. Will MSHA develop a generic training program to assist me in complying with the requirements of a hearing conservation program?
+3. Has MSHA developed a generic training program to assist me in complying with the requirements of a hearing conservation program?

 Yes.
-MSHA is developing a video that, when shown to miners enrolled in an HCP will meet the training requirements of Section 62.180.
-Once completed, the video will be made available to the industry through the National Mine Health and Safety Academy.
+MSHA developed a video that, when shown to miners enrolled in an HCP will meet the training requirements of Section 62.180.
+This video is available to the industry through the National Mine Health and Safety Academy.

 4. Will MSHA provide me with a guide to set up a noise training program?